-The completion of the Northern Pacific railroad in 1887 gave farmers a way to bring their produce to market as well as provided a dependable means of transportation in the valley.
+The completion of the Northern Pacific railroad in 1887 gave farmers a way to bring their products to market as well as providing a dependable means of transportation in the valley.

 Named for Kenty County in England because of the hops crop that grew abundantly in both communities, Kent would go on to become an agricultural hub in the United States, with lettuce, eggs, and dairy replacing hops as the major source of income for farmers following the collapse of the hops industry in 1891.